rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 nano .pmgrc.yaml
 # In cases, the .pmgrc.yaml file could be within.config, in that case use that file using the following code [if needed]
 nano .config/.pmgrc.yaml
-# The above two code will open .pmgrc.yaml file add the POTCAR directory and API in there, for instance, my info is -
 ```
+The above two codes will open .pmgrc.yaml file add the Functional type, POTCAR directory, and materials project API in there, and save it.
+For instance, my info is -
 ```
 PMG_DEFAULT_FUNCTIONAL: PBE_54
 PMG_MAPI_KEY: ksrEbuvP0ucRZAas11zIz8y7lii15gpy